tempdb system database is a global resource that's available to all users connected to the instance of SQL Server or connected to Azure SQL Database.

 This configuration change requires a restart of the service to take effect.

 Toggling the feature on and off is not dynamic.
 Because of the intrinsic changes that need to be made to the structure of

-A single transaction may not access memory-optimized tables in more than one database.
-This means that any transactions that involve a memory-optimized table in a user database will not be able to access
+A single transaction is not allowed to access memory-optimized tables in more than one database.
+Any transactions that involve a memory-optimized table in a user database won't be able to access

 A user transaction that accesses memory optimized tables or natively compiled modules cannot access more than one user database or databases model and msdb, and it cannot write to master.